At least 1 dead and 15 wounded in Kansas City shooting, police say

 Police don't know if there was a specific person targeted or if there was a disturbance that led up to the shooting.
 It's also still unknown what type of firearm was used.

+The shooting came hours after the Kansas City Chiefs clinched a trip to Super Bowl LIV, beating the Tennessee Titans at Arrowhead Stadium in Kansas City.

-"Detectives and crime scene investigators will be collecting evidence and talking with witnesses to gather evidence and more information to see what lead to this shooting," he said in a news release.
+"Detectives and crime scene investigators will be collecting evidence and talking with witnesses to gather evidence and more information to see what lead to this shooting," Jackson said in a news release.